 Now, your cabinets and doors are ready for primer and/or paint!

-You can find the post on priming cabinets HERE.
+You can find the second post on how to paint cabinets (priming is the next step) HERE.

 Disclosure: This post contains affiliate links.
 If you want to know what those are, click HERE.